choosehappy/HoverFast/docs/source/infer_roi.rst

 Explanation:

-    Input: ROIs located at /path/to/rois/.
+- Input: Slides located at /path/to/slides/.
-    Stain: Specifies the type of staining as ihc_dab.
+- Stain: Specifies the type of staining as ihc_dab.
-    Output: Results saved in /path/to/output/.
+- Output: Results saved in /path/to/output/.